KARSE22/movie-mate/README.md

 ### Movie Details Page

 The movie details page displays a poster, title, description, and rating for a movie.
-The movie data is fetched from an external API the first time the page is visited.
+The movie data is fetched from the OMDb API the first time the page is visited.
 Subsequent visits to the page will load the data from the context instead of making another API request.

 ### Styling